bobbybudnick/SFS-Infrastructure/README.md

 Was working before proxy
 Most things seem broken due to proxy
 Channels page html largely broken
-All streams on page and through vlc broken
+All streams on page and through VLC broken
 Working again after disabling proxy
 May have something to do with time to live